 This page is for listing the tropes related to secondary antagonists who first appeared in the second Mass Effect game.
 Some spoilers will be unmarked.

-- Ambiguous Gender: Of the very little that's known about the Broker, his/her gender (or, as Barla Von points out, even whether the Broker is a single person or a group of agents operating under a singular title) is not among it.
+- Ambiguous Gender: Of the very little that's known about the Broker, their gender (or, as Barla Von points out, even whether the Broker is a single person or a group of agents operating under a singular title) is not among it.
 The Broker is revealed to be male.

 - Liara considers the Broker to be hers after the events of Redemption.